DegenerateZan/DiscordBotFramework-PHP/README.md

 ### Requirements

 - PHP 7.4
-	- We recommend PHP 8.0 as it will be the most stable and most performant.
+	- i recommend PHP 8.0 as it will be the most stable and most performant.
 	- x86 (32-bit) PHP requires [`ext-gmp` extension](https://www.php.net/manual/en/book.gmp.php) enabled for handling Permissions.
 - Composer
 - `ext-json`
 - `ext-zlib`

 ## How to Install?
+- make sure all the requirements above are met
 - install the vendor using ``` composer require update ```<br>
 - Copy and rename the .env.example to .env and fill the data<br>
 - start the bot using  ``` php kernel serve ``` <b>(only on Linux)</b>